898 898 8787

 Frequently Asked Questions (FAQs)

-• How much delay in periods is considered normal?
+1. How much delay in periods is considered normal?

-On an average, the gap between two successive periods can be 24 to 38 days long.
+On average, the gap between two successive periods can be 24 to 38 days long.
 The periods are considered to be late if they occur more than 38 days after the previous one.

-• How can I get my blood tests for abnormal periods done?
+2. How can I get my blood tests for abnormal periods done?

-You can easily get your blood tests for period irregularity done from Redcliffe labs.
+You can easily get your blood tests for period irregularity done from Redcliffe Labs.
 You can book your test by either calling our help centre or by booking it online through our official website.
-You are not required to visit the laboratory for sample collection, we will send our well-trained phlebotomist absolutely free of cost to collect your blood sample.
+You are not required to visit the laboratory for sample collection; we will send our well-trained phlebotomist absolutely free of cost to collect your blood sample.

-• What can be the causes for missing periods?
+3. What can be the causes for missing periods?

 One of the major reasons for missing periods is getting pregnant.
 Apart from pregnancy, other factors that can contribute to period irregularity include side effects of certain medicines, hormonal imbalance, pelvic inflammatory disease (PID), endometriosis, benign growth, anovulation, or adenomyosis.